-The hold selection is a random assortment from Surrey Summit so if any lovely hold manufacturer wants to lavish us with gifts please feel free – we’ll advertise the hell out of you!
+The hold selection is a random assortment from Surrey Summit so if any lovely hold manufacturer wants to lavish us with gifts please feel free – we’ll advertise the hell out of it for you!

 We just need some free weights and we’ll be fully set to get stronger and starting achieving our goals.

 In a keen effort to enhance my skill set, and anchor myself further within the climbing industry I have established Callum T Climbing Services!